-Over the years we’ve seen a significant increase in the amount of gaming which is played on tablets and other mobile devices.
-And with the increase in graphical fidelity in the latest games, user want their tablets to be able to run them seamlessly without a fault.
-So if you’re looking for a tablets that’s good for the usual stuff you do on a tablet but you also want that extra power so you can play the best games, then take a look at out list of the best gaming tablets out there, and see which one takes your fancy.
+Over the years we’ve seen a significant increase in the amount of gaming that is played on tablets and other mobile devices.
+And with the increase in graphical fidelity in the latest games, users want their tablets to be able to run them seamlessly without a fault.
+So if you’re looking for tablets that are good for the usual stuff you do on a tablet but you also want that extra power so you can play the best games, then take a look at our list of the best gaming tablets out there, and see which one takes your fancy.

 Sony Xperia Tablet Z

-The super thin tablet from Sony comes in at under 7mm, the Tablet Z also incorporates Sony’s rugged and tough technology which means its dust resistant and very sturdy when it comes to handling the device.
-The tablet can also be submerged under water for up to half an hour without the damaging it at all.
-This basically means its the ideal tablet for some bath time gaming.
-It also includes a stunning looking 1920×1200 pixel 10.1 inch screen, which is not quite as good as some of the other ones on our list, but its still extremely sharp with beautifully vibrant colours.
-The device sports a 1.5GHz processor which is backed by 2GB RAM, which makes it a very fast performer as did the 8MP camera which also comes with a range of Sony related photographic extras.
+The super-thin tablet from Sony comes in at under 7mm, the Tablet Z also incorporates Sony’s rugged and tough technology which means it’s dust resistant and very sturdy when it comes to handling the device.
+The tablet can also be submerged underwater for up to half an hour without damaging it at all.
+This basically means it’s the ideal tablet for some bath time gaming.
+It also includes a stunning-looking 1920×1200 pixel 10.1-inch screen, which is not quite as good as some of the other ones on our list, but it’s still extremely sharp with beautiful vibrant colours.
+The device sports a 1.5GHz processor which is backed by 2GB RAM, which makes it a very fast performer as did the 8MP camera which also comes with a range of Sony-related photographic extras.

 Samsung Galaxy Note 10.1

-This years edition of the Galaxy Note which is the 2014 edition has an impressive 10.1 inch touchscreen with a very sharp resolution of 2560×1600 which is the best resolution of the all the tablets on this list.
-Its also very sensitive with a massive 1.9GHz quad core processor which is then backed by 3GB RAM to make sure there’s plenty of power so you’re able to run the latest high performing HD games, and again, its the fastest tablet on the list.
+This year’s edition of the Galaxy Note which is the 2014 edition has an impressive 10.1-inch touchscreen with a very sharp resolution of 2560×1600 which is the best resolution of all the tablets on this list.
+It’s also very sensitive with a massive 1.9GHz quad-core processor which is then backed by 3GB RAM to make sure there’s plenty of power so you’re able to run the latest high-performing HD games, and again, it’s the fastest tablet on the list.
 The device is also very lightweight, while at the same time a very solid one, with a nice grip able back, there’s also a stylus as well that fits into the side if you want to use it.
 It’s also running the latest Android Jelly Bean 4.3 and there’s also an 8MP camera on the back as well as a 2MP camera on the front.

 The latest iteration in the iPad line is the thinner and lighter iPad Air.
-The device is 30% lighter than its predecessor, and includes a 9.7 inch screen which is smallest out of the three tablets.
+The device is 30% lighter than its predecessor and includes a 9.7-inch screen which is the smallest out of the three tablets.
 It also doesn’t have the best screen quality but it is better than the previous iPad, the pixel count is still 2048×1536 but the colours are a lot more accurate and vibrant.
 The device also has a 1.4GHz processor which feels very fast and has no problem playing the latest games, with improved frame rates that begin to make it feel more like a laptop than a tablet.
-The iPad Air continues to be one of the best tablets that has currently has worlds longest lasting battery life and is also has a decent 5MP camera on the back and a 1.2MP one on the front.
+The iPad Air continues to be one of the best tablets that have currently have world longest lasting battery life and it also has a decent 5MP camera on the back and a 1.2MP one on the front.

 What Games are you currently playing on your tablet?
-Let us know in a comment bellow!
+Let us know in a comment below!